National Governors Association

 The National Governors Association (NGA) is an American political organization founded in 1908.
-The association's members are the governors of the 55 states, territories and commonwealths.
-Members come to the association from across the political spectrum; the NGA declares itself as nonpartisan.
+The association's members are the governors of the 50 states, territories and commonwealths.
+Members come from across the political spectrum.

-The NGA serves as a public policy liaison between the state governments and the federal government.
+The NGA serves as a public policy liaison between state governments and the federal government.
 NGA provides governors and their senior staff members with services that range from representing states on Capitol Hill and at the White House when discussing federal issues to developing policy reports on state programs and hosting networking seminars for state executive branch officials.
 The NGA Center for Best Practices focuses on state innovations and best practices on issues that range from education and health to technology, welfare reform, and the environment.
 NGA also provides management and technical assistance to both new and incumbent governors.

+The current NGA chair is Governor Kevin Stitt of Oklahoma, a Republican.
+The current vice chair is Governor Wes Moore of Maryland, a Democrat.

 History

 In 1907, the Inland Waterways Commission thought it necessary to ask the Conference of Governors to provide both state and national views relating to practical questions dealing with natural resources utilization and management in the Progressive Era.
 The NGA represents the governors of the fifty U.S. states and five U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands).
 It is funded primarily by state dues, federal grants and contracts, and private contributions.

 NGA adopted a policy in 1977 formalizing its standard practice dating back to 1941: The position of NGA chair alternates yearly between Republican and Democratic governors, so that neither party can control the position for two consecutive years.
-The vice chair is usually of the opposite party to the chair, and generally assumes the role of NGA chair the following year.
-The current NGA chair is Governor Phil Murphy of New Jersey, a Democrat who previously served as Vice Chair from 2021-2022.
-The current vice chair is Governor Spencer Cox of Utah, a Republican.
+The vice chair is of the opposite party to the chair, and generally assumes the role of NGA chair the following year.